 The first time I saw it, I couldn’t work out why I could see a window with a picture of a young Paul McCartney in it as I walked down Adelaide’s King William Street.

-But then I took the free walking tour organised by Ryan at Tours Around Adelaide and he explained EVERYTHING.
+But then I took a free walking tour of Adelaide by Ryan from Tours Around Adelaide (who don’t seem to be up and running right now) and he explained EVERYTHING.

 The story goes that after two local radio stations banded together and got a petition of over 80,000 signatures, in June 1964 The Beatles came to Adelaide and made a personal appearance on the balcony of the Town Hall.